xenpac/Linux-DVB-S2-example/README.md

 # Linux-DVB-S2 Example

-This is just a quick example of using the Linux DVB API to access a connected sat-tuner.
+This is just a quick example of using the Linux DVB API to access a connected sat-tuner. (sat-receiver, dvb-adapter, dvb-s adapter, dvb-s2 tuner STB ...)

 It is very basic but shows how to open, tune and get status from your tuner device.